BDC Hamburger Icon

 How much should you spend on cybersecurity?

-Cybersecurity spending is often tied to a business’s overall IT budget, which takes into account the company’s size and IT infrastructure.
-According to the 2023 State of IT report, 54 percent of companies globally plan to increase their IT budgets because of the following factors:
+Cybersecurity spending is often tied to a business’s overall information technology (IT) budget, which takes into account the company’s size and IT infrastructure.
+According to the Spiceworks 2025 State of IT report, 64 percent of companies globally plan to increase their IT budgets for the following reasons:

 • Updating older systems to shore up cybersecurity vulnerabilities